Schrims/angular-auction/README.md

 ### step-8 _Templating Links & Images_

-- Add a phone image and links to phone pages.
+- Add a item image and links to item pages.
-- Add an end-to-end test that verifies the phone links.
+- Add an end-to-end test that verifies the item links.
 - Tweak the CSS to style the page just a notch.

 ### step-9 _Routing & Multiple Views_